reuben-thomas/fyp-moovita/README.md

    - Type `python circle_wp_gen.py`
    - Choose your desired smoothness mode
    - Input your desired radius in metres
-   - Input your desired smoothness in number of points (if you chose Point mode) or radians (if you chose Angle mode)
+   - Input your desired smoothness in number of points (if you chose Point mode) or degrees (if you chose Angle mode)

 ## Launch Files
 ### gazebo.launch